Utsav2/utsav2.github.io/_posts/2021-03-19-reflecting-on-a-hundred-days-of-a-software-podcast.md

+---
+layout: post
+title: Reflecting on a Hundred Days of a Software Podcast
+---

 It’s been about a hundred days since the first episode of my software podcast “[Software at Scale](https://www.softwareatscale.dev/)” came out.
 A lot of friends and co-workers have asked me why I started it, and what I’ve learned so far, so I figured I’d share.